CONSTANT_CASE Usage: All-Caps with Underscores

 Tags: text, developer-tools, programming

 CONSTANTCASE: When to Use Screaming Snake Case CONSTANTCASE — all uppercase letters with underscores as word separators — is one of the most recognizable conventions in programming.
 It is so visually distinct that you can identify a constant at a glance across thousands of lines of code.
-This guide covers where it is used, why it persists, and how to apply it correctly across Python, JavaScript, Java, and C. Python: Where CONSTANTCASE Is Essential Python has no keyword.
-Any variable can technically be reassigned at any time.
-CONSTANTCASE is the convention that signals "do not reassign this" — enforced by human convention (and linters), not the language itself.
-PEP 8 (Python's official style guide) mandates CONSTANTCASE for constants defined at module level: The distinction: CONSTANTCASE…
+This guide covers where it is used, why it persists, and how to apply it correctly across Python, JavaScript, Java, and C. --- What Is CONSTANTCASE?
+CONSTANTCASE (also called SCREAMINGSNAKECASE or UPPERSNAKECASE) is the convention of naming constants in all uppercase letters with underscores between words: The visual impact is intentional.
+A name in ALL CAPS immediately signals to any developer reading the code: this value does not change at runtime.
+If you see in a codebase, you know it is a…

 All articles · theproductguy.in